Jmilk3/UCS_Voting_Repo/README.md

 * If we decide to try generating new districts, we may find the census data by Zip Code useful when constructing the initial graph of the area.
 * From the paper, it seems like we won't be using the election results directly, but instead looking for info that helps us come up with values for voter participation and the like.
 Similarly, we won't be using candidates directly.
 If we follow this path, we'll basically create a baseline result and then compare that to variant results.
 * It looks like we will want to use plurality elections as well as our actual elections, since doing so and comparing the results to the actual results can help establish how accurate our models are.
-* I am going to go check if any of our current code breaks with this version change.

 ## New Setup Notes (10/19/25)
 It is best practice to not include the python virtual environment within the repo, so here are the setup instructions instead.